 4. Warwick Model: Incorporates both internal and external influences.

-3. What is an example of HR strategy?
+3. What is an example of an HR strategy?

 A key example of an HR strategy involves aligning hiring practices with company objectives, ensuring the right talent is recruited to meet organizational needs.
 It may also focus on developing employee skills to foster future business growth.